Frequently Asked Questions - FAQ

 What is psychotherapy?

-Psychotherapy literally translated means „care for the soul“ and describes the treatment of mental problems and difficulties by means of psychotherapeutical methods.
-Therapist and patient work towards a jointly agreed goal using verbal and nonverbal means (in contrast to medical treatment).
+Psychotherapy literally means „care for the soul“ and describes the treatment of mental problems and difficulties by means of psychotherapeutical methods.
+Therapist and patient work towards a jointly agreed goal using verbal and nonverbal methods (in contrast to medical treatment).
 Psychotherapy offers help concerning disorders of thinking, feeling, experience, and behaviour.
 For more details, see mental disorders.
 The aims of psychotherapy are the reduction of symptoms and psychological strain and, as a result, an increase in quality of life.

 What is cognitive behavioral therapy?